valeriangalliat/kobo-highlights-to-calibre/README.md

-Now, this works the majority of the time, but I still get some highlights that are off, and other highlights that just don't show at all on the Calibre side.
+Now, this works the majority of the time, but I still get some highlights that are off, and other highlights that just don't show at all on the calibre side.

-I tried to debug those a bit, but from what I can tell, Kobo's path (other than the quirks we talked about earlier) matches perfectly with the compliant [epub-cfi-resolver](https://github.com/fread-ink/epub-cfi-resolver) implementation, so the issues might be more on the Calibre side?
+I tried to debug those a bit, but from what I can tell, Kobo's path (other than the quirks we talked about earlier) matches perfectly with the compliant [epub-cfi-resolver](https://github.com/fread-ink/epub-cfi-resolver) implementation, so the issues might be more on the calibre side?

 These are the issues I identified so far:

-* Sometimes Kobo targets empty text nodes in between paragraphs as the start or end point, and this can confuse Calibre.
+* Sometimes Kobo targets empty text nodes in between paragraphs as the start or end point, and this can confuse calibre.
 It would work better if we targeted the first or last character of a paragraph text node instead.
-* There's some cases where Calibre's idea of text nodes doesn't seem to match the implementation of Kobo nor epub-cfi-resolver and I can't myself understand their logic based on my comprehension of the spec.
+* There's some cases where calibre's idea of text nodes doesn't seem to match the implementation of Kobo nor epub-cfi-resolver and I can't myself understand their logic based on my comprehension of the spec.
 I don't think those are easily fixable but luckily it represents a small subset of highlights for me.
-* Sometimes even after proper bytes to Unicode characters offset conversion, the highlight on Calibre is still shifted by a few words, and I couldn't identify the reason or anything that would deterministically find an offset that's compatible with Calibre.
+* Sometimes even after proper bytes to Unicode characters offset conversion, the highlight on calibre is still shifted by a few words, and I couldn't identify the reason or anything that would deterministically find an offset that's compatible with calibre.